scbtm/stock-market-analytics/README.md

 - **Data Flow**: Clear progression from raw data through preprocessing to final features
 - **Parallel Processing**: Independent feature computations that can run concurrently
-- **Configuration Points**: Input parameters that control window sizes and feature selection
+- **Configuration Points**: Parameters from the centralized `config.py` control window sizes and feature selection
 - **Dependency Management**: Automatic resolution of feature dependencies and execution order
+- **Type Safety**: All configuration parameters are validated through Pydantic models

 ### Adding New Features